Administration

 Once you have entered at least the URL and a title for the integration, you can add it by clicking the Add button.
 The integration will then appear in the Administration in the Integrations tab for the selected catalog object type.

-The integration will also appear as a new tab in the catalog when you filter for the selected catalog object type.
+The integration will also appear as a new tab in the catalog, displayed in content language, when you filter by the selected catalog object type.
+If your content language is not maintained, the integration will be displayed in your default language.

 Hint